DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Theoretical Foundations

-Finally, we state the robustness bound for our method.
-When the score, metric, or gradient fields are perturbed by bounded estimation errors $\varepsilon_t$ (score), $\Delta_t$ (metric), and $e_t$ (sensitivity), the resulting increase in path energy remains second-order:
+Finally, we state a robustness bound for the projected control.
+When the score, metric, or sensitivity fields are perturbed by bounded estimation errors $\varepsilon_t$ (score), $\Delta_t$ (metric), and $e_t$ (sensitivity), the resulting increase in path energy remains second-order: